 - Request a copy of your provider’s code of conduct, which will set out how they deal with complaints.

-If your complaint is taking a long time to be resolved, or is not resolved satisfactorily, don’t forget that you can escalate your complaint to ComReg, but you do need to have exhausted the complaints process with your provider first.
+If your complaint’s taking too long to be resolved, or isn’t resolved satisfactorily, you can escalate it to ComReg, once you’ve exhausted the complaints process with your provider.

 Not getting the speed you paid for?

 Broadband speeds are a tricky one.
-It’s probably fair to say that most of us want the fastest broadband speed possible.
-But did you know that when you sign up to a plan, the advertised speed is an ‘up to’ speed, and not a guarantee of the speed you’ll actually get?
+Be aware that when you sign up to a plan, the advertised speed is an ‘up to’ speed, and not a guarantee of the speed you’ll actually get.

-The speed you receive will depend on a number of factors, such as the type of broadband you have, whether you’re using a wired or WiFi connection, and the distance from your home to the nearest cabinet or ‘exchange’ (unless you have a Fibre-to-the-Home connection).
+- The distance from your home to the nearest cabinet or ‘exchange’ (unless you have a Fibre-to-the-Home connection)

 Your rights when you’re switching to a new broadband provider

-When you switch to a new provider, the most important thing to bear in mind is that there is a 14-day cooling-off period, during which you can cancel without penalty if any aspect of the service doesn’t suit you.
+When you switch to a new provider, there’s a 14-day cooling-off period and in that time, you can cancel without penalty if any aspect of the service doesn’t suit you.

 Remember to contact your current provider to ensure you’re free to switch, and give them the required notice so that you’re not charged after you’ve switched.